 - Selection of clinic rotations is required to add up to 25 credits for the academic year.
 A total of 12.5 in one term and a total of 12.5 credits in the other term. - The Bayamon Clinic is a mandatory rotation for all fourth year interns.
-Of the remaining five (5) satellite clinics, rotation in four (4) of these clinics is mandatory. - Each semester is composed of 20 weeks for a total of 40 weeks of clinical work for the academic year. - Evaluation is based on Pass/No Pass.
+Of the remaining five (5) satellite clinics, rotation in four (4) of these clinics is mandatory. - Each semester is composed of 20 weeks for a total of 40 weeks of clinical work for the academic year. - Evaluation is based on Pass/No Pass. - This 4th year includes two courses of Optometric Clinical Grand Rounds of .5 credits in first semester and .5 in the second semester.

-Patient Care 4 and 5 - 25 credits Total
+Patient Care 4 and 5 - 26 credits Total